The majority of Zengre are mustelid in form with weasels, stoats, mink and badgers as the most common varieties.

 With no fear of death or a sense of urgency, the Zengre have a great deal of patience in battle.
 They lie in wait and strike at the best possible opportunity.

-Cassandra grew up in a nearby town and was good friends with Lunati.
-The two loved to talk machines and engineering together, they had many interests in common.
-Young Cassandra endured relentless teasing and abuse from her peers for looking and acting too much like a boy.
-Lunati stuck up for her, and they traveled together for safety.
+Cassandra grew up on the Eastern Isle of Zephyr and was good friends with Lunati.
+The two loved to talk machines and engineering together and had many interests in common.
+Young Cassandra endured relentless abuse from her peers.
+Lunati stuck up for her whenever possible and they traveled together for safety.
 Cassandra was a few years younger than Lunati, but they were incredibly close.
-As Cassandra grew into adulthood, she realized she had a huge crush on her childhood friend.
-Just before Cassandra was about to ask Lunati to go on a date, Lunati had started going out with someone else.
-This rejection hurt Cassandra in ways she never fully recovered from.
+As Cassandra grew into adulthood, she realized she had a crush on her childhood friend.
+The two had a falling out before Cassandra could confess her feelings to Lunati.

 Cassandra grew increasingly mean-spirited from this point on.
 She delighted in the pain of others and went out of her way to be horrendously cruel.
 Her fascination with machinery endured, but her devices became objects of torture and dismemberment.
-The townsfolk expressed concern about her odd behavior, and she was shunned.
+She isolated herself and spent all her free time on engineering projects.

 Some time after these events, Cassandra's father became sick.
-Her father was the last person in her life that cared about her.
 She needed to find medicine to keep him comfortable, as he was likely going to succumb to his illness.

 Desperate, Cassandra arranged a flight to Nimbaterra to bargain with the association of the club for the island's infamous painkilling poppies.
 But new laws dictated that the poppies could no longer be exported, and she would have to bring her father to the isles, who was in no condition to survive the flight.